 I am very happy to introduce you to the Midwest Artist Studios™ (MAS) Project.
 I created this project in early 2014 as a way to expose, educate, and engage my art students with regional contemporary art, to introduce another way to address Literacy within the art curriculum, and to provide my students with an avenue to start a dialogue with Midwest artists.

-In the art world, we often think about successful artists living in cities like New York, Los Angeles, Chicago, and Miami..
-However, how often do we think about successful artists living in towns/cities such as Oskaloosa, Iowa; Ann Arbor, Michigan or Bloomington, Indiana?
-There are a lot of resources out there that introduce us to living artists, but what I have observed is that my art students need an avenue that will provide them the opportunity to interact with artists.
+In the art world, we often think about successful artists living in cities like New York, Los Angeles, Chicago, and Miami.
+However, how often do we think about successful artists living in our communities such as Oskaloosa, Iowa; Ann Arbor, Michigan or Valley City, North Dakota?
+There are a lot of resources out there that introduce us to living artists, but what I have learned is that my art students need something relevant and accessible.

-As an art educator I have learned that the units I created have opened the world of possibilities for my art students.
-Since the day I began implementing these lessons into my curriculum I have noticed that my instruction continues to improve by introducing more technology into my classroom through mobile apps, video, and online critiques.
-This momentum has made an impact in my profession and as a result have benefitted my students’ learning and understanding the benefits of finding their artistic voice.
+As an art educator I have learned that the units I created over the years have opened the world of possibilities for my art students.
+Since the day I began implementing these lessons into my curriculum I have noticed that the way I teach continues to improve and by introducing more technology into my classroom through mobile apps, video, and online critiques have helped tremendously.
+This momentum has made an impact in my professional life and as a result have benefitted my students’ learning and understanding the benefits of finding their artistic voice.

 This video is about MAS 2016 artists sharing their thoughts of being our featured artists.

 Here are some comments that my students have shared with me.